-The Company submitted two Right of Way ("ROW") permit applications to the Bureau of Land Management (the "BLM") in May 2017, for construction of a power-line partially on federal lands, and for eliminating vertical and horizontal curves and blind spots on the Moss Mine Access Road by widening onto adjacent federal lands.
+Work continues on the permitting processes for mine optimization which included submitting two Right of Way ("ROW") permit applications to the Bureau of Land Management (the "BLM") in May 2017 for construction of a power-line (partially on federal lands) to access utility grid power and for reconstruction of the 1.3 mile long Moss Mine access road.
+The road will be reconstructed by widening it, onto federal lands, to two lanes wide and therefore eliminating vertical and horizontal curves and blind spots.
 Both permit applications were deemed complete by the Kingman office of the BLM, were reviewed and items of environmental concern were identified and assessed for potential impacts.
-The major factors driving the applications are the elimination of diesel emissions to the atmosphere from on-site generators, and the increase in traffic safety for persons using the public county access road.
+The major factors driving the applications are the elimination of diesel emissions to the atmosphere from on-site generators, lowering power costs and increasing the level of traffic safety for persons using the public county access road.

-Biological and cultural inventory surveys were designed and implemented by Westland Resources Inc. of Tucson, Arizona, along the entire length of the proposed powerline and road reconstruction area.
-Concerns were expressed and in a pro-active approach, simple engineering design changes addressed the concerns and amended applications were submitted.
+Biological and cultural inventory surveys were designed and completed by Westland Resources Inc. of Tucson, Arizona, along the entire length of the proposed powerline and road reconstruction area.
+Concerns were expressed and in a proactive approach, simple engineering design changes addressed the concerns and amended applications were submitted.
 Community support, including the enactment of resolutions of support by Bullhead City Council and Mohave County Board of Supervisors, for the two projects is widespread in recognition of the elimination of greenhouse gases and the improvements to vehicular traffic.
 The Company notes the enactment of Presidential Executive Order #13807 (August 15, 2017) and subsequent Secretarial Order #3355 (August 31, 2017), by Department of the Interior (the "DOI") Secretary Zinke, that stipulate that federal permit and environmental assessment documents be limited in size and limited generally to one year for assessment and determination.
 The DOI administers the BLM.
 With the new orders, permitting times are expected to decrease significantly and the Company is hopeful that the passage of the Executive Orders will speed up the permitting processes for the ROW permits.